rehansheta/Openstack-multinode-scripts/README.md

 # openstack-multinode-scripts

 Complete set of scripts for installing openstack juno on ubuntu 14.04 with neutron networking.
-It considers a 3 node cluster with a controller node, a neutron node and a compute node.
+It considers a 4 node cluster with a controller node, a neutron node and two compute nodes.

 # Instructions